taco-coder/simple-dividend-calculator/README.md

 May 11th, 2019 (5/11/2019):
 Updated the code to include a function that grants the user the option of increasing their monthly contributions at intervals through out the year.

+May 15th, 2019 (5/15/2019):
+User is now able to save files containing program output and overwrite specific files which can all be found in the program created output folder.